The Boxcar – Why You Should Consider the Rise, Fall, and Future

 Advantages of Boxcars

-Boxcars achieved early popularity as a means of protecting freight from the elements, but the locking door also provided security against thieves.
+These cars achieved early popularity as a means of protecting freight from the elements, but the locking door also provided security against thieves.

-Even as other transportation methods became popular, boxcars have remained a regular component of intermodal transportation due to their ability to carry large quantities of goods across great distances.
+Even as other transportation methods became popular, they have remained a regular component of intermodal transportation due to their ability to carry large quantities of goods across great distances.
 Plus, their standard size makes it easier for freight companies to plan shipments and routes.

 Why Boxcars are in Decline Today